GenCo: Generative Co-training for Generative Adversarial Networks with Limited Data: Experiments

 \subsection{Experiments on CIFAR-10 and CIFAR-100}

 We compare GenCo with DA~\cite{zhao2020differentiable}, the state-of-the-art in data-limited generation at the bottom of Table~\ref{CIFAR-quantative}.
 It shows that GenCo outperforms DA consistently under the massive augmentation setup, demonstrating the effectiveness of our GenCo in mitigating the discriminator over-fitting.
-Note that the massive augmentation in GenCo follows the same setup as in DA.

 Table \ref{CIFAR-quantative} (Rows 1-6) also quantitatively compares GenCo with several state-of-the-art GANs over datasets CIFAR-10 and CIFAR-100.
 We can see that GenCo performs the best consistently especially when training samples are limited.
 The superior performance is largely attributed to the co-training idea in GenCo which mitigates the discriminator over-fitting effectively.
 Evaluations in IS are provided in the supplementary material.